Lynx Networks is committed to protecting the privacy and security of your personal information

 Where is your data stored?

-We store your data on secure servers within the European Union (EU).
+We store your data on secure servers within the UK and / or the European Union (EU).

 What cookies do we use on our website?